Lotnest/Lotnest/README.md

     public static List<String> getBio() {
         return Arrays.asList(
                 "Hi!
-I'm Michał Błoch, also known as Lotnest.", "I love coding in Java, however I want to continue learning other languages too.", "Check out the section below if you want to get in touch with me."
+I'm Michał Błoch, also known as Lotnest, and I'm a Junior Java Developer.", "Check out the section below if you want to get in touch with me."
         );
     }